MRI-Overview/mri-overview/README.md

 ### To update site including code changes

 Say you want to edit the actual structure of the index.Rmd.
 Please feel free to by following the same steps as above!
 One additional thing you may want to do before commiting changes to github is just double checking the code by knitting and looking at the HTML to make sure your changes look correct!

+A new branch has also been created to help with larger changes.